-- Configuring the port to using the vlan mode lets the device tag the voice data coming from a VoIP phone with the user-defined voice VLAN ID.
+- ► Configuring the port to using the vlan mode lets the device tag the voice data coming from a VoIP phone with the user-defined voice VLAN ID.
 The device assigns regular data to the default port VLAN ID. - ► Configuring the port to use the dot1p-priority mode lets the device tag the data coming from a VoIP phone with VLAN 0 and the user-defined priority.
-The device assigns the default priority of the port to regular data. - Configure both the voice VLAN ID and the priority using the vlan/dot1p-priority mode.
+The device assigns the default priority of the port to regular data. - ► Configure both the voice VLAN ID and the priority using the vlan/dot1p-priority mode.
 In this mode the VoIP phone sends voice data with the user-defined voice VLAN ID and priority information.
-The device assigns the default PVID and priority of the port to regular data.
-The prerequisite for setting up the priority is that the port does not operate in a private VLAN. - ▶ When configured as untagged, the phone sends untagged packets. - ▶ When configured as none, the phone uses its own configuration to send voice traffic.
+The device assigns the default PVID and priority of the port to regular data. - ▶ When configured as untagged, the phone sends untagged packets. - ▶ When configured as none, the phone uses its own configuration to send voice traffic.